AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

 ## Command line

-You can use the `bin/magento webhooks:list` command to display the contents of your subscribed webhooks with rules information.
+You can use the `bin/magento webhooks:list` command to display the contents of your subscribed webhooks, including rules information.